scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You attempt to call forth a demon from the abyss at a point in range.
 Choose a target location in range, making a spellcasting roll against 2 terrible die.
 On success a group of demons (determined by the GM) whose combined CR is 8 or lower appear in the target location.
-The demons make a Willpower save against your Willpower, on failure the demons obey you for the next hour, after which they revert to their default behavior.
+The demons make a willpower save against your willpower, on failure the demons obey you for the next hour, after which they revert to their default behavior.
 Each casting of _Summon Demon_ in this location over the past day increases the difficulty by 1 terrible die.

 The maximum CR increases by 2 for every level cast above 4th.